nuejs/nue/packages/nuejs.org/docs/content.md

   - Content: content.html
 ```

 YAML excels at handling complex structures, such as **nested arrays**, which is ideal for organizing complex datasets in Nue.
 Unlike alternatives like **TOML**, YAML’s expressive syntax makes it easier to represent hierarchical data.
-Additionally, YAML has resolved it's infamous issues, such as the **"Norway problem"**.
+Additionally, YAML has resolved its infamous issues, such as the **"Norway problem"**.

 ## Information architecture { #ia }